rubyshkim/rubyshkim.github.io/_pages/about.md

 </button>
 </a>

-I am a postdoc in the Department of Mathematics at the University of Michigan.
+I am a postdoc in the Department of Anethesiology at Michigan Medicine.
 I received my PhD in Mathematics from Duke University in May 2022.
 My research interests are in mathematical biology studied using methods from dynamical systems and scientific computing.
+Some topics of recent interest are circadian rhythms, sleep, pain, and women's health.

-I have seven years of experience teaching college mathematics including calculus, linear algebra, differential equations, and mathematical modeling.
+I have extensive experience teaching undergraduate and graduate-level mathematics including calculus, linear algebra, differential equations, and mathematical modeling.
+I have designed my own courses at the University of Michigan, including Mathematical Modeling, Mathematical Modeling in Biology, and Topics in Mathematical Biology.
 I also have a [Certificate in College Teaching](https://gradschool.duke.edu/professional-development/programs/certificate-college-teaching/) from Duke University.